aleale2121/go-github-tracker/Readme.md

 - **Functionality**:
   - Provides REST APIs and database implementations for repository and commit metadata.
-  - Uses RabbitMQ to listen for new repository and new commit fetched events.
+  - Uses RabbitMQ to listen for new repository, new commit fetched events and metadata updates.
   - Runs a gRPC server to handle metadata queries from other microservices.

 - **Responsibilities**: